OpenCircuits/OpenCircuits/docs/Other/DesignDocs/CircuitToExpression.md

 3. There will be a button in the Selection Popup to open a popup similar to the one for generating a circuit from an expression.

 The button in the Selection Popup will look something like this: ![The Selection Popup with the added button](img/CircuitToExpression/MockupPart1.jpg)

 Before clicking Generate, the popup will look like this: ![The popup before clicking Generate](img/CircuitToExpression/MockupPart2.jpg)

 Afterwards, the expression will be shown below with an icon to quickly copy it: ![The popup after clicking Generate](img/CircuitToExpression/MockupPart3.jpg)

+Note that the preview in the top of the circuit will be similar to the one in Image Exporter with the user able to pan/zoom around and such.

+Also note the placement of labels after the "Generate" is clicked which will hopefully clarify issues with naming and duplicate names.
+Maybe a little popup warning saying that new names have been generated would be good too.

+Also note that the generate button should probably gray out or dissapear after being clicked since generating more then once for the same circuit is pointless.